RunLLM/gitbook/api-reference/aqueduct-cli.md

 #### install

 `aqueduct install <connector>` installs the dependencies required for `<connector>` on your machine.
-In most cases, these are `pip` packages on a system-by-system basis, but certain connectors (MySQL & Microsoft SQL Server) require special configuration -- see [Broken link](broken-reference "mention") for more details.
+In most cases, these are `pip` packages on a system-by-system basis, but certain connectors (MySQL & Microsoft SQL Server) require special installations.

 #### apikey